 A part of that feeling came in the form of the men’s soccer team.
 After visiting campus and experiencing the soccer culture, Gavin was hooked.
 Everything from practices and road trips to getting his lip-sync on reminds him why he came to Central.

-“At the beginning of the year, two other soccer freshmen and I had to dance in front of the men’s and women’s soccer teams,” he recalls with a laugh.
+“At the beginning of my first year, two other soccer freshmen and I had to dance in front of the men’s and women’s soccer teams,” he recalls with a laugh.
 “We lip-synced “It’s Raining Men” and dressed up.
 It was really fun!”